Definition, Duties, Privileges and Responsibilities of Sessional Instructor Members

 Appointment of Sessional Instructor Members

 54:04 (a) Appointments of sessional instructors are made by the Board of Governors on the recommendation of the President in accordance with clauses 12:01 and 54:05 of this Agreement.
-Normally a Letter of Appointment signed by the President shall be sent by mail at least eight (8) weeks before the commencement of classes to each appointee, which letter shall specify the course number(s), length, terms and conditions of appointment, including number of instructional hours, scheduled lab hours per course, the stipend per assigned scheduled hour for teaching labs and salary (including Employment Standards Act vacation entitlement) and sessional seniority as defined in Article 1.
+Normally a Letter of Appointment signed by the President shall be sent to the member electronically and copied to the Association at least eight (8) weeks before the commencement of classes, which letter shall specify the course number(s), length, terms and conditions of appointment, including number of instructional hours, scheduled lab hours per course, the stipend per assigned scheduled hour for teaching labs and salary (including Employment Standards Act vacation entitlement) and sessional seniority as defined in Article 1.
 A copy of the current Agreement shall be sent with the letter of initial appointment.

 (b) In exceptional circumstances in which time would not allow for the normal appointment procedure required under this Agreement e.g., illness of a member originally scheduled to teach; opening of new sections of course(s); unanticipated commencements of Leave of Absence, etc., the University retains the right to appoint sessional instructors on the recommendation of the AAU Appointments committee.
 The University shall inform the President of the Association of each appointment made and the circumstances thereof within fourteen (14) calendar days of the appointment.
 Any individual so appointed shall complete the University Application Form and provide such other supporting academic documents as the AAU may require.
 Reappointment of such an individual shall be subject to the normal appointments procedure of clause 54:05.